Table Of Contents

 What Is the Best Time to Trade FOREX?
 And Why?

-There isn’t a single “best” hour that works for every trader, but there is a clear pattern: the market rewards activity when liquidity and volatility are highest.
+After years of trading, I've found there isn’t a single “best” hour for every trader, but the market rewards trading when liquidity and volatility are highest.
 That usually means the London–New York overlap.
 As we’ve said, in this window, EUR/USD, GBP/USD, and USD/JPY can move 70–100 pips on average, spreads are razor-thin, and execution is clean.
 If you want opportunity, this is where you find it.

 That doesn’t make other sessions worthless.
 Sydney and Tokyo are ideal for AUD, NZD, and JPY pairs, while London mornings often produce breakouts in European currencies.
 What matters is matching your strategy to the rhythm of the market.
 Scalpers and day-traders thrive in overlaps and news-driven volatility, while swing traders may use quieter Asian hours to build positions without the noise.